Github|...

 # Or use with env

-The first time you run env load, you’ll be prompted for your vault passphrase.
+The first time you run env pull, you’ll be prompted for your vault passphrase.
 You can choose to cache it locally so subsequent loads are automatic.

 CI/CD Usage

-In non-interactive environments (CI/CD), set the SPOOKY_API_KEY environment variable for authentication and cache the vault passphrase in ~/.sp00ky/vault-passphrase during your pipeline setup.
+In non-interactive environments (CI/CD), set the SPOOKY_API_KEY environment variable for authentication and cache the derived key in ~/.sp00ky/vault-derived-key during your pipeline setup.

 Listing Variables